Eden Espinosa

 Eden Erica Espinosa (born February 2, 1978) is an American actress and singer who is best known for her performances as Elphaba for the Broadway, Los Angeles, and San Francisco productions of the musical Wicked.
-In 2022, she was nominated for the Children's and Family Emmy Award for Outstanding Voice Performance in a Preschool Animated Program for her role as the Queen of Hearts in Alice's Wonderland Bakery.
+In 2022, she was nominated for an Emmy Award for her role as the Queen of Hearts in Alice's Wonderland Bakery.
+In 2024, Espinosa received a nomination for the Tony Award for Best Actress in a Musical for her performance in Lempicka.

 Education and early career

 Espinosa was born in Anaheim, California, of Mexican descent.
 She began singing at the age of three, performing at age five, and recording at the age of ten.
 At Canyon High School, she played the role of Maria in West Side Story.
 After graduating, Espinosa worked at local theme parks such as Disneyland and Universal Studios.
 She was also part of the successful performing group The Young Americans, which is based in Southern California and performs in front of audiences worldwide.